yPlanter

 • Harvest: kale, chard, leeks, Brussels sprouts (sweeter after frost!)

-• Clean and store tools, drain hoses
+• Clean and oil tools, drain hoses, winterize irrigation systems

 🎄 December

-• Harvest overwintered greens as needed
+• Harvest overwintered greens (kale, chard, spinach) as needed for fresh meals

-• Browse seed catalogs: Territorial, Uprising, Adaptive Seeds, Nichols Garden
+• Browse seed catalogs: Territorial, Uprising, Adaptive Seeds, Nichols Garden Nursery

-• Rest and compost—the garden is sleeping
+• Rest, compost, and reflect—the garden is sleeping but planning never stops

 💡 PNW Gardening Tips